Menu Close

 Imagine the arc of a plucked open string, where the maximum swing will be at the 12th fret, somewhat matching the relief of the neck.
 But, don’t forget to also picture the result of playing on the 4th or higher fret.
 In that case, the maximum swing will occur 12 frets above where you are playing – ask yourself whether the shape of the neck at that point could be a problem.

-A good way to measure the relief is to place a capo on the first fret, press the string down at about the 12th or 14th fret, and with an automotive feeler gauge, measure the distance from the top of the 7th or 8th fret to the bottom of the string.
+A good way to measure the relief is to place a capo on the first fret, press the string down at about the 12th or 14th fret, and with an automotive feeler gauge, measure the distance from the top of the 7th fret to the bottom of the string.
+Check relief on the 6th and 1st strings and perhaps the 3rd or 4th.

 If you want to use a scale (ruler) instead, to check neck relief, be sure the scale does not flex.
-(For instance, a stainless steel printer’s scale is too flexable for this.)
+(For instance, a stainless steel printer’s scale is too flexible for this.)

 Stewart Macdonald’s Dan Erlewine recommends a nearly flat (.002” relief) adjustment, and to increase that if needed to eliminate buzz.
-This works well if your neck is really straight, but not so well if you have irregularities.
+This works well if your neck is really straight, but not so well if you have any fret or neck irregularities.
 Relief settings of about .005” to .012” are more common.
 I recommend no more than .010″.

 Check for string buzz.
-If you think there could be portions of the neck with no relief, or negative relief, use a short scale to check it out.
+If you think there could be portions of the neck with no relief, or negative relief, use a shorter scale to check it out.
 Check for frets not seated properly.
+You can try tapping down high frets with a small hammer.
 If there is still a problem, you may have to loosen the truss for more relief, or consider some fret dressing.

 Subsequent lowering of the action will slightly decrease the tension on the truss, producing a little more relief, so check again after action adjustments.